tiffanymonroe/wdi-remote-gizmo/unit_1/w03d03/student_labs/afternoon_lab.md

 <br>

+# BONUS Challenge

-* swap the positions of the top container and the bottom container
+* swap the positions of the top container and the bottom container.
+This is probably simpler to do than you think!
+When you append an existing element, it is not copied, it is moved.

 _Make sure that one is not inside the other in the Elements tab_